rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 One of things I have in my web toolbox is a static site web server.
 It only runs on localhost.
 It amazes me how often I wind up using it.
 PHP and Python can launch one easily from the command line but I have always found they were lacking.
 What I want is a simple web server that runs only on localhost.
 It can serve content from a specified directory and should handle common content types appropriately (e.g. JavaScript files are served as "application/javascript" not as "text/plain").
 I should be able choose the port the server runs on.
 I should be able to specify a document root for the content I want to expose.
 It should default to a sensible location like the "htdocs" directory in my current working directory.

 Deno is a JavaScript and TypeScript runtime.
 I prefer Deno for several reasons over other runtimes like NodeJS.
-First Deno runs sandboxed similar to the web browser.
-Deno's standard library follows browser where there is overlap between running on your machien versus the browser.
-Deno good set  of standard modules.
-This includes "@std/http/file-server" which I'll use to create a static site web server.
-Other modules I'll be using are "@std/fs/exists" and "@std/yaml/parse".
-Normally when I write for Deno I write TypeScript but for this article I'm going to use plain old JavaScript.
+Deno runs sandboxed similar to the web browser.
+Deno's standard library follows browser expetentions where there is overlap between the local machine and the web browser.
+Deno has a good set of standard modules.
+These ones I will use in this post.
+The standard module "@std/http/file-server" provides most of what you need to implement a static content server.
+Two other modules will round things out in how I want my web server to behave.
+They are "@std/fs/exists" and "@std/yaml/parse".

 Let's build a simple but useful static web server for our web toolbox.

-Before we build our static web server some web content, an HTML file.
-Create a directory "htdocs" directory.
+Before I build my static web server I need some web content.
+I'm going to need and HTML file and a JavaScript file to test against.
+The web content should in an "htdocs" directory.
 On macOS, Linux and Windows the command we want to run in the terminal is `mkdir htdocs`.
 Using your text editor, create the HTML file called "helloworld.html" inside the "htdocs" directory.

 ~~~html
 <!DOCTYPE html>